kyegomez/swarms/README.md

 * Integrate guidance and token healing

 * Add text to speech [whisper x, youtube script](https://github.com/kyegomez/youtubeURL-to-text) and text to speech code models as tools

+* Add task completion logic with meta prompting, task evaluation as a state from 0.0 to 1.0, and critiquing for meta prompting.

+* Integrate meta prompting for every agent boss and worker